yennq/nodebb-theme-id-typing/README.md

-Ai.Typing Theme for NodeBB
+ai-typing Theme for NodeBB
 ====================

-ai.typing is a simple theme with a sidebar navigation, it comes with a builtin bootswatch theme switcher.
+ai-typing is a simple theme with a sidebar navigation, it comes with a builtin bootswatch theme switcher.

 ## Screenshots
 ### Categories